City of Los Angeles Resources

 - Submitting requests online 24/7 at myla311.lacity.org

-- Community Investment for Families Department (CIFD)’s FamilySource Centers are open and available to support families during this critical time, offering emergency services, financial coaching, housing navigation, and other resources to help families rebuild and recover.
+- Downloading the MyLA311 App available on the Google Play Store or Apple App Store. - Community Investment for Families Department (CIFD)’s FamilySource Centers are open and available to support families during this critical time, offering emergency services, financial coaching, housing navigation, and other resources to help families rebuild and recover.
 Please visit communityinvestment.lacity.gov/familysource-centers to find the latest updates on open locations near you.

 Emergency Resources for People with Disabilities Impacted by the Los Angeles Wildfires